 Remote read means that you can plug probes into the meter and it will send the info to your smartphone, tablet, or Amazon Alexa, so you can watch the progress of your cook from indoors or while you are cutting the lawn.
 You can see when your coals are dying, or estimate how long it will be until the meat is done.
 It uses either Bluetooth 4.0 (BLE) with a 100 foot range or WiFi depending on which is available.

 Cloud connected means that you are not restricted by the short range of Bluetooth or even the longer range of radio frequency.
 Bluetooth may be the method of choice when you are in a park at a BBQ competition, but when you are home it will connect to your home’s WiFi.
 That means you can go to work downtown and follow the progress of your 12 hour brisket cook.
+If you are within range of Bluetooth or your local router and the Internet connection goes down, you still have connectivity between your smart phone and the FireBoard, a nice bit of redundancy.

 A data logger records the time and temp and about your cook so you can learn from it.
 The app shows a chart on your mobile device and if you are using WiFi the chart also appears under your account on their website in real time.
 On the website you can hover your mouse over the chart and it will tell you the exact temp at the exact time.
 You can even save charts for future reference, or download the data in a csv file that you can open in a spreadsheet or charting program if you want to create your own customized graph.
 FireBoard will even synchronize with the cloud after a power outage or if the connection goes down, or if you are out of range and using Bluetooth.
 That’s pretty amazing.